-- a.
-All students enrolled in the GSBS are required to maintain a high level of performance and comply fully with the policies of the institution. - b.
-GSBS students as future scientists and health-related professionals are expected, by society as a whole, not to engage in scientific misconduct. - Allegations of scientific misconduct (fraud, dishonesty, or any kind of misconduct in science) will be investigated by the university's research integrity officer as outlined in HSCEP OP 73.07 Honesty in Research & Allegations of Scientific Misconduct-Attachment A. - F. Disciplinary Procedures Academic issues, such as grading and promotion issues, should be addressed by each school's policies and procedures. - 1.
+- d.
+In matters of Academic Misconduct, the student shall refer to the Paul L. Foster School of Medicine Student Affairs Handbook, Professional and Academic Policies. - 1.
 Nature of Proceedings.
 These proceedings are part of an educational process whereby the University applies its values to establishing the best possible learning environment for its students.
 These proceedings are not intended to follow, or be restricted by, courtroom or judicial procedures, including the rules of evidence.
-In addition, these proceedings are not intended for grading and promotions issues, which should be addressed under individual School policies. - 2.
+In addition, these proceedings are not intended for grading and promotions issues, which should be addressed under respective School policies. - 2.
 Procedural Deviations.
 If the Student Conduct Board has not yet been appointed, or in the absence of the Chair of the Student Conduct Board, the parties and the Student Conduct Administrator may agree in advance and in writing to deviations from procedure.
 If a Student Conduct Board has been appointed, the parties and the Chair of the Student Conduct Board may mutually agree to procedural deviations, such as deadlines for submission of evidence and hearing dates and times.

-NOTE: Any notices that are sent by mail will be considered to have been received on the third calendar day after the date of mailing, excluding any intervening Saturday, Sunday or holiday.
+NOTE: Any notices that are sent by email will be considered to have been received on the third calendar day after the date of emailing, excluding any intervening Saturday, Sunday or holiday.

-3. Filing A Complaint
+3. Filing a Complaint